LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 {{< figure class="bordered-figure" width="512px" alt="screenshot of bulletz.io being played" src="/img/posts/bulletz/bulletz.png" title="A screenshot of bulletz.io" >}}

-Over time a "mega class" emerged which led my frontend client to have all sorts of anti patterns littered everywhere.
+Over time a [god object](https://en.wikipedia.org/wiki/God_object) emerged which led my frontend client to have all sorts of anti patterns littered everywhere.
 This article will describe how my mega class emerged and how I ended up solving that problem.

 # The Original Model